Svendolin/Modelcar-search-application-FINAL-VERSION/readme.md

 * Keep logic in a way which does not require a reload of the page => Good for performance and later on for UX

 **Caching Search Results:**
-* Transition back to search page happens instantly > Caching all search results in the background for the best performance
+* Transition back to search page happens instantly => Caching all search results in the background for the best performance

 **Product Catalogue:**
 * Filled with an ImageID and descriptions
 * Can be easily updated and extended

 **Database:**
-* Product catalogue with content can be optimally managed using PostgresQL
+* Product catalogue with content can be optimally managed using PostgreSQL
 * Easy access to data, quick queries and simple administration in a safe environment
 ---
 Building Process: 🔧
 ---

-**1) Homepage - Create a basic page without too many details and design elements with following tools:**
+**1) Homepage - Time to create a basic page without too many details and design elements with following tools:**

-  1.1) **React.js** ist die ideale Wahl, um möglichst effizient eine nutzbare Benutzeroberfläche mittels Komponenten aufzubauen.
-Andere Javascript libraries wie Angular und Vue.js hatte ich bereits in der Vergangenheit verwendet, hatte mit React aber bisher am meisten zu tun.
-Angular wurde im Schulunterricht behandelt sowie für unser PARTUM MEDIA Projekt benutzt.
-Deshalb wollte ich etwas ähnliches nehmen.

-  1.2) **Next.js** kommt hier als React Framework ins Spiel, was auf Node.js basiert und im Besitz von Vercel ist.
-Was ideal ist, wenn man das Projekt dann auch auf Vercel hosten bzw deployen möchte.
-Hierzu gibt es auch viel im Netz.

-  1.3) **ShadCN** ist eine UI Library für Next.js, die ich hier benutze, um beim Design etwas Standards einzubauen.
-Für den Bachelor of Science kann ich so den Fokus auf das technische legen und dadurch nicht übermässig Zeit in Erklärungen für das UI / UX Design verlieren.

-  1.4) **Tailwind** ist ein Utility-First-CSS-Framework, das seinen Nutzern Utility Klassen bereitstellt und einheitliche Vorganben mitbringt, wie sich das Design verhalten wird.
-So brauche ich hier nicht ewigs Zeit in das Styling von einzelnen CSS Elementen zu verbringen.
-Mit dem CSS Tailwind Intellisense Extension für Visual Studio Code kann ich die Utility Klassen direkt im Editor sehen und auswählen und habe trotzdem mein CSS.

-  1.5) **Lucide.dev** ist eine Icon Library mit einer Vielzahl von SVG Icons, die ich hier benutze, um das Design etwas aufzupeppen.
-Die Elemente von ShadCN und Lucide sollten sich auch responsive auf das mobile Device verhalten.
+  1.1) **React.js** is the ideal choice for building a usable user interface as efficiently as possible using components.
+I had already used other Javascript libraries such as Angular and Vue.js in the past, but I had the most experience with React.
+Angular was covered in school lessons and used for our PARTUM MEDIA project.
+That's why I wanted to use something similar.

+  1.2) **Next.js** comes into play here as the React Framework, which is based on Node.js and is owned by Vercel.
+This is ideal if you also want to host or deploy the project on Vercel.
+There is also a lot on the net about this.

+  1.3) **ShadCN** is a UI library for Next.js that I use here to incorporate some standards into the design.
+For the Bachelor of Science, I can focus on the technical aspects and not waste too much time explaining the UI / UX design.

+  1.4) **Tailwind** is a utility-first CSS framework, which provides its users with utility classes and standardized procedures for how the design will behave.
+So I don't need to spend ages styling individual CSS elements.
+With the CSS Tailwind Intellisense Extension for Visual Studio Code, I can see and select the utility classes directly in the editor and still have my CSS.

+  1.5) **Lucide.dev** is an icon library with a variety of SVG icons that I use here to spice up the design.
+The elements from ShadCN and Lucide should also behave responsively on the mobile device.

 **2) Searchbar - Creating an intuitive searchbar which isnt that complicated:**
   * Intuitive searchbar with a search icon and a text field and accessible to use
-  * functional, for example hitting the search will put the state in the URL and the search results will be displayed (also for sharing the URL or reloading), it should keep all the progress
+  * Functional, for example hitting the search will put the state in the URL and the search results will be displayed (also for sharing the URL or reloading), it should keep all the progress
   * The entered text should not be lost despite pressing the Escape key
-  * It should be possible to start the search both by pressing the Enter key and by clicking on the search symbol.
+  * It should be possible to start the search both by pressing the Enter key and by clicking on the search symbol
-  * Loading states / Zustände: Wenn wir gerade dabei sind, unsere Datenbank im Vektorspeicher der semantischen Suche zu durchsuchen und abzufragen, dann wollen wir einen Ladezustand anzeigen.
-Während des Prozesses sollte der Benutzer wissen, dass die Suche noch läuft und er nichts mehr eintippen kann.
-  * Wir können ein Array von Abfragen (Array of queries) oder eine undefinierte Abfrage (undefined query) nicht verarbeiten, insbesondere wenn es sich nicht um eine Zeichenkette (string) handelt.
-Weiterleitung zur Stammseite.
-In search.tsx passiert die ganze Magie
-}
+  * Loading states: When we are in the process of searching and querying our database in the semantic search vector memory, we want to display a loading state.
+During the process, the user should know that the search is still running and that they can no longer type in anything
+  * We cannot process an array of queries or an undefined query, especially if it is not a string.
+Forwarding to the master page.
+Search.tsx is where all the magic happens

 **3) Database - Initializing / connecting the application to serverless and vectorized databases:**